evankiely/OpynSpecimen/README.md

   - We approached this problem by using the OpenSpecimen API to pulldown all Collection Protocol Workflows from across our various environments, along with relevant form and field data
   - We then created a function to read in a .csv which specifies the Collection Protocol(s) of interest, their starting environment, and the environment you would like for them to be modified for
   - The function then opens the Workflow file, parses it to identify places where there are codes that might need to be changed, and appends the codes it thinks should replace what is there
-  - Finally, it produces a folder which contains a copy of the original Workflow, the modified Workflow, a list of forms that will need to be attached in the new environment, and a Diff file, which highlights the suggested changes so that a human can make the final determination by referencing against the field data pulled via the API
+  - Finally, it produces a folder which contains a copy of the original Workflow, the modified Workflow, a list of forms that will need to be attached in the new environment, and a Diff Report file, which highlights the suggested changes so that a human can make the final determination by referencing against the field data pulled via the API

 - Shortly after beginning to work on the above, we realized that the bulk data upload capabilities of OpenSpecimen are quite fragile.
 This is a big problem for us for a few reasons
   - We are transitioning to OpenSpecimen from a number of different legacy systems, so we will need to use it quite a lot